vlibar/video-dubbing-pipeline/README.md

 # Video Dubbing Pipeline

-This project provides a comprehensive pipeline for video dubbing.
+This project provides a comprehensive pipeline for video dubbing ru-to-eng.
 It includes downloading a video, extracting audio, transcribing and translating the audio, generating new audio using text-to-speech, and replacing the original audio in the video with the generated audio.

 ## Table of Contents